-Speaking of lean and mean, a key advantage of a smaller agency is their ability to be nimble.
+Speaking of lean and mean, a key advantage of a smaller agency is its ability to be nimble.
 When a campaign needs to pivot, the boutiques can usually execute quickly.
-There are simply fewer layers between the decision makers and the boots on the ground.
+There are simply fewer layers between the decision-makers and the boots on the ground.
 When you’re trying to get your marketing up and running quickly, you’ll find this to be quite an advantage.

 While this logic prevails among the smallest and the largest agencies, the boutiques typically have an intimate understanding of these tactics throughout the organization.
 This allows you to receive some great ideas from most of the people you will interact with and not just when you meet with a topic expert.